best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 # Peer review

-Peer review of code is a quality assurance activity, where a developer other than the code's author, views and tests the usage of a piece of code.
+Peer review of code is a quality assurance activity where a developer, other than the code's author, views and tests the usage of a piece of code.

 >For analysis to be used to inform a decision it must be possible to assess its utility, reliability, and the degree of validation and verification to which it has been subjected.

 [The Aqua book](https://www.gov.uk/government/publications/the-aqua-book-guidance-on-producing-quality-analysis-for-government)

-## Why do we need peer review?

 Peer review allows a fresh pair of eyes to take a look at your work.
-It validates that you have taken a correct approach to your analysis and may highlight errors.
-This constructive feedback helps you to improve your code quality and provides confidence in your work.
-It acts to make sure that our analysis is fit for purpose.
+It helps to assure that you have taken an appropriate approach to your analysis and may highlight errors in the analysis process.
+Constructive review feedback helps you to improve your code quality and provides confidence in your work.
+It acts to assure that our analysis is fit for purpose.

 >Continuous challenge and improvement is essential to ensure that the people we serve – ministers and, of course, the public – have trust in our analysis.